Evo-ML/EvoloPy-NN/README.md

 ###EvoloPy-NN: An open source nature-inspired optimization Framework for Training Multilayer Perceptron Neural Network in Python

-The EvoloPy-NN framework provides classical and recent nature-inspired metaheuristic for training Multilayer Perceptron Neural Network.
+The EvoloPy-NN framework provides classical and recent nature-inspired metaheuristic for training a single layer Multilayer Perceptron Neural Network.
 The list of optimizers that have been implemented includes Particle Swarm Optimization (PSO), Multi-Verse Optimizer (MVO), Grey Wolf Optimizer (GWO), and Moth Flame Optimization (MFO).
 The full list of implemented optimizers is available here https://github.com/7ossam81/EvoloPy/wiki/List-of-optimizers

 ##Features
-- Six nature-inspired metaheuristic optimizers were implemented.
+- Six nature-inspired metaheuristic optimizers are implemented.
 - The implimentation uses the fast array manipulation using `NumPy`.
 - Matrix support using `SciPy`'s package.
-- More optimizers is comming soon.
+- More optimizers are comming soon.
+- Only binary classification problems are supported so far.

 ##Installation
 - Python 3.xx is required.